intersystems/Samples-ObjectScript/README.md

 * `Person.cls` a simple example of a persistent class.

 ## Setup instructions
-A summary of the steps to run the sample follow:
+To set up the sample:

-1. Clone or download the repository.
+1. Clone or [download](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=asamples) the repository.
-2. If you have not yet created a namespace in InterSystems IRIS, follow the detailed instructions to do so.
+2. If you have not yet created a namespace in InterSystems IRIS, follow the [detailed instructions](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config_namespace_create) to do so.
 3. Using Atelier, create a project that's connected to InterSystems IRIS.
 4. Right-click your project icon, and click Import.
 Then Select General > File System.
 5. Click the Browse button, and browse to the folder for the ObjectScript folder within the repository you downloaded.